The name of the Society is FEDERATION OF MOUNTAIN CLUBS OF BRITISH COLUMBIA.

 An Individual Member, Member Club or Associate Member shall cease to be a member of the Society

-(a) by delivering his resignation in writing to the Secretary of the Society or by mailing or delivering it to the address of the Society;
+(a) by delivering their resignation in writing to the Secretary of the Society or by mailing or delivering it to the address of the Society;

-(b) on his death or in the case of a corporation on dissolution;
+(b) on their death or in the case of a corporation, club or society on dissolution;

 (c) on being expelled; or